 What do you expect from your guests?

-Our ideal guest is someone who is positive, open-minded, has a sense of adventure, enjoys being in nature, and who is engaged in learning new outdoor skills.
-Guests who relax into the wilderness create the best space for sharing knowledge and techniques.
-We love it when guests return for a new trip to learn even more, in different zones and more challenging terrain.
+Our ideal guest is someone who has a sense of adventure, enjoys being in nature, and is eager to learn new outdoor skills.
+We love it when guests return for successive trips to learn in new zones and more challenging terrain.
+In 2018, we have our third year alumni participating!

 How big are the groups?